dwu185/teaching/generator.md

 note:
 You can imagine the suspended yield statement getting replaced by the throw statement.
 Protection the generator from crashing by wrapping code block containing yield in try-catch

----

-JavaScript does not natively support coroutine.

-coroutine can directly control where execution continues immediately after they yield.
-Generators cannot, it transfers control back to the generator's caller.

-iterator in standard libraries: new iterable each call of Symbol.iterator
-generator: same iterator

-Handling clean-up in generators via try-finally Whenever one leaves a for-of loop early, for-of sends a return() to the current iterator.
-That means that the cleanup step isn’t reached: function* genFunc() {
-    yield 'a';
-    yield 'b';
-    console.log('Performing cleanup');
-}
-for (const x of genFunc()) {
-    console.log(x);
-    break;
-}
-// Output:
-// a
-Thankfully, this is easily fixed, by performing the cleanup in a finally clause: function* genFunc() {
-    try {
-        yield 'a';
-        yield 'b';
-    } finally {
-        console.log('Performing cleanup');
-    }
-}